PrimaveraDeveloper/lithium/ref/hydrogen-2.0/EventBus.Azure.md

 The service implementation should be registered using the `AddAzureEventBus` extension method for `IServiceCollection`.

-The extension method expects an `AzureEventBusOptions` entity as parameter.
+The extension method expects an `AzureEventBusOptions` entity as an argument.

 ```csharp
 /// <summary>